balena-os/balena-os/pages/docs/gettingstarted.md

 This command will discover your resinOS-dev device on the network and start a build of whatever you have in the `--source` directory.
 In the example above, we have just told it to build from the root of the directory we are in, in this case `myapp`.

 A number of things have happened in this step, so let’s pause here and dig in a little more.
 When we first run `resin local push` we are asked to define a name for our app and after that, it starts a docker build on your device.
-At the same time, the CLI has added a file to our project called `.resin-sync.yml` which stores all the project default.
+At the same time, the CLI has added a file to our project called `.resin-sync.yml` which stores all the project defaults.
 Let’s have a quick look at that:

 ``` yaml
 local_resinos: